Scholar Commons

 Investigating the impact of Social Media Recommendations on Hotel Booking in the UK.

 Research Aim: Social media is a part of every aspect of our daily life.
-This research will investigate the influence of social media on tourism and specifically on choosing a hotel; and help you evaluate if consumers perceive social media-based recommendations differently than more traditional sources of internet-based marketing.
-Qualitative research will be used in this, followed by thematic analysis to find the role of social media in recommendations in influencing consumers’ search, decide and book hotels.
+This research will investigate the influence of social media on tourism and specifically on choosing a hotel; it will also help you evaluate if consumers perceive social media-based recommendations differently than more traditional sources of internet-based marketing.
+Qualitative research will be used in this, followed by thematic analysis to find the role of social media in recommendations and influencing consumers’ searches.
+This will help us better understand how VR makes decisions and hotel bookings.

 Assessing the Impact of Virtual Reality on Tourism.